Having a pet can be an exciting and rewarding experience, but there are several hidden dangers present in your household that you should be aware of.

 This guide goes into detail about some of the hidden dangers present in the average household and how you can make your home pet friendly.
 It also includes information that is critical if your pet has been exposed to a hidden danger.

-Chocolate is highly toxic, just 50g can kill a dog.Chocolate's key ingredient, Theobromine, is extremely hazardous to our four-legged friends and can cause a range of problems.
+Chocolate is highly toxic, just 50g can kill a dog.Chocolate's key ingredient, Theobromine is extremely hazardous to our four-legged friends and can cause a range of problems.
+Learn how to avoid a catastrophe with our Hidden Dangers Guide.

 Both grapes and raisins are bad for dogs.
 They can cause severe reactions and may even be fatal.